-• Two spool cap sizes are available, allowing you to choose a spool cap that best fits the size of spool being used.
+- If the spool or the spool cap is not positioned correctly, the thread may become tangled around the spool pin or the needle may break. - Three spool cap sizes are available (large, medium and small), allowing you to choose a spool cap that best fits the size of spool being used.
 If the spool cap is too small for the spool being used, the thread may catch on the slit in the spool or the needle may break.